srkulkarni20/DevConnector_May/README.md

 Client Side : React framework with use of redux storage to exchange data between various react components.
 Database: MongoDb

-Application is deployed on Heroku.
+Application is deployed on Heroku.It can be accessed using the following link :https://secret-oasis-87507.herokuapp.com/

-Application can be accessed using the following link :https://secret-oasis-87507.herokuapp.com/ Demo Link : https://youtu.be/rDvPvs1TU6k
+Demo Link : https://youtu.be/rDvPvs1TU6k